 PUBLIC HEALTH The Green Bank has improved the lives of families, helping them avoid sick days, hospital visits, and even death.

-\$298.1 - \$674.1 million of lifetime public health value created efficiency projects.
+\$298.1 - \$674.1 million of lifetime public health value created has set goals to reach 40% investment in communities that may be disproportionately harmed by climate change.

 EQUITY

 INVESTING in vulnerable communities, The Green Bank